Chase Bank deletes 'Monday Motivation' tweet after drawing social media outrage

 The since-deleted tweet offered a hypothetical conversation between a bank customer and the bank.
 The customer asks, “Why is my balance so low?” and the bank account replies: “Make coffee at home ... eat the food that’s already in the fridge ... you don’t need a cab, it’s only three blocks.”

 The backlash on social media was swift.
-Sen. Elizabeth Warren, D-Mass., pointed out that JPMorgan, Chase’s parent company, received over $25 billion in taxpayer money as part of a government bailout in 2008.
+Sen. Elizabeth Warren, D-Mass., a frequent critic of big banks, pointed out that JPMorgan, Chase’s parent company, received over $25 billion in taxpayer money as part of a government bailout in 2008.

 Cale Weissman, a reporter for Fast Company, tweeted that Chase charges customers overdraft fees as high as $34.